 Although the country is now categorized as ‘post-conflict’, the crisis continues.
 You can imagine how this has endangered an already endangered primate population.
 Worse still, DRC is the only country in the world where Grauer’s Gorillas and Bonobos exist.

 Although exact numbers can’t be confirmed due to the conflict, the Grauer Gorilla population has declined by an estimated 50-75% over the last decade.
 The remaining Bonobo population has had a similar fate.
 The Eastern Chimpanzee, though more numerous, is still in danger of extinction.

 Why is this happening?

-The main threats to the primates here (and the majority of places wildlife exist) are poaching; massive forest degradation, logging and mining activities; and infectious diseases spread by the hundreds of thousands of displaced people, refugee populations and militia groups that have infiltrated the protected parks.
+The main threats to the primates here (and the majority of places wildlife exist) are poaching; massive forest degradation, logging and mining activities; and infectious diseases spread by the hundreds of thousands of displaced people and militia groups that have infiltrated the protected parks.

-However, the main culprit is the illegal bushmeat and pet trade.
+But the main culprit is the illegal bushmeat and pet trade.
 Tracked down by dogs, the adults of the group are killed for meat to be eaten or sold in markets.
-The infants, if they survive, are then sold as pets locally and abroad.
+The infants are then sold as pets both locally and abroad…if they survive.

 Many of the infant chimpanzees die before they arrive at their destination.
-The death rate for infant gorillas is much higher due to their decreased capacity to cope with stress and illness.
+The death rate for infant gorillas is even higher due to their decreased capacity to cope with stress and illness.